-2. Citizen Science Participation and Digital Literacy: Participation on the iNaturalist platform (www.iNaturalist.org) will provide opportunities for students to become citizen scientists.
+- 2. Citizen Science Participation and Digital Literacy: Participation on the iNaturalist platform (www.iNaturalist.org) will provide opportunities for students to become citizen scientists.
 Students should learn the process of citizen science and how its framework models how people can make change with or without specialized training.
 The course structure embeds opportunities for students to use online discussions to follow the unpredictable nature of scientific data collection and observation of the natural world.
 Participation in iNaturalist runs 7 weeks and begins in Week 3.
-You can expect to engage 2 - 3 hours per week photographing, uploading sightings, and identifying unknown observations on iNaturalist.

-3. Natural History Observation and Exploration (required field trip): Students will engage in ongoing natural history observations throughout the semester as documented on iNaturalist.
+You can expect to engage 2 3 hours per week photographing, uploading sightings, and identifying unknown observations on iNaturalist. - 3.
+Natural History Observation and Exploration (required field trip): Students will engage in ongoing natural history observations throughout the semester as documented on iNaturalist.
 This will require spending time outdoors observing biodiversity in a range of settings (natural to developed).
 Opportunities for students to share experiences and skill observations will be provided both in our online learning platform and in the iNaturalist.
 In addition, students will be required to complete an independent field trip to a natural history museum or nature center which hosts collections.
-Please begin investigating where you'll take your field trip early in the term!

-4. Final Paper: The final assessment for this course will be a 3500-4000 word paper due at the end of the semester.
+Please begin investigating where you'll take your field trip early in the summer!
+Students are able to fulfill the requirement with a virtual field trip if needed. - 4.
+Final Paper: The final assessment for this course will be a 3500-4000 word paper due at the end of the semester.
 The paper will be submitted in parts as assignments during early weeks of the course to provide opportunities for revision.
 Students will be expected to apply the skills acquired in the weekly discussions and draw upon both the primary literature and personal experience making observations and participating in citizen science research.